chiwaichan/aws-iot-core-lerobot-so101/README.md

-# Controlling LeRobot SO-101 Arms using AWS IoT and  MicroPython on a Seeed Studio ESP32C3
+# AWS Community Day 2025 Aotearoa New Zealand Demo - Controlling LeRobot SO-101 Arms using AWS IoT and  MicroPython on a Seeed Studio ESP32C3

 This repository contains the MicroPython code for controlling a set of LeRobot SO101 robotic arms using Seeed Studio XIAO ESP32-C3 micro-controllers over AWS IoT Core; this is the code for the demo I did during my talk at the AWS Community Day 2025 talk in Aotearoa New Zealand.
 The implementation supports both leader and follower arm configurations for teleoperation scenarios over the internet.